-When the pavement dries and the road clears, the Cruze can be good fun to drive, though more so with the manual transmission.
+When the pavement dries and the road clears, the Cruze can be good fun to drive, though more so with the manual transmission, as mentioned.
 Its power-steering pump runs on the electrical system rather than by drawing its power directly from the engine, and it's reasonably well sorted.
 It requires almost no effort to turn at low speeds, but resistance builds somewhat as speeds increase.
 The steering is also fairly quick, to the point that a driver might have to correct and re-adjust the car's trajectory through a curve, because the wheel was initially turned too much.

 Overall, we'd rank the Cruze as a fine handling car.
 The nicely controlled body motion that helps in sloppy conditions applies on warm, dry pavement as well, at much higher speeds.
 At a more urgent clip, the Cruze maintains the poise it exhibits in a blizzard, with nothing jerky or surprising in its reactions.
 And there is quite a bit of lateral grip in the upgrade, low-profile tires, so it holds the pavement nicely though a fast curve.
 No real complaints about the brakes either.
 The pedal can seem a bit grabby when first applied, but the driver gets the hang of things in short order.
 The anti-lock brake system (ABS) manages full-panic stops nicely, and smoother, steadier braking quickly becomes a breeze.

 Perhaps more significantly, the Eco's weight-reducing measures could influence overall performance, and not from the safety perspective.
-Chevy engineers have trimmed weight from the Eco's body by using thinner steel blanks and fewer, smaller welds in strategic locations.
+Chevrolet engineers have trimmed weight from the Eco's body by using thinner steel blanks and fewer, smaller welds in strategic locations.
 They've probably trimmed some of the sound-insulating material, and all that could affect the Cruze's excellent structure and noise and vibration control.
 Shoppers are encouraged to drive both the Eco and other Cruze variants before buying.